Overview:

 Pre-requisites:

-- A Meta Business Manager account with access to the Dataset ID in Event Manager
+- A Meta Business Manager account with access to the Dataset ID in Events Manager.

 This document will guide you through the implementation of the Meta Web Conversions API (CAPI) through your website as a data source.